powerhouse-industries/front-end-starter/README.md

 ### jQuery vs Vanilla JavaScript

-When using JavaScript to enhance a users experience on a website we prefer to use vanilla JavaScript where possible. jQuery is bundled with our Front-end Starter but shouldn't be relied upon where vanilla JavaScript would suffice.
+When using JavaScript to enhance a users experience on a website we prefer to use vanilla JavaScript where possible. jQuery isn't bundled with our Front-end Starter and therefore shouldn't be relied upon where vanilla JavaScript would suffice.

+There are cases when jQuery is useful, but this will be decided on a per-project basis.

 To find out vanilla JavaScript alternatives to common jQuery methods see: [http://youmightnotneedjquery.com/](http://youmightnotneedjquery.com/)